SophanonChhoun/online_course_mobile/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Contributor:
+- Chhoun Sophanon
+- Hy Sothyrith
+- Leav Chandara
+- Chornrith Borey

+##Duration

+We had built this project in two projects.
+During these two weeks, we have done a complete UI/UX, Backend, API and mobile app.